A Call To The Humanities To Reclaim Its Concious Self

 - Published: November 16, 2017 November 16, 2017

-4. This applies to the physical sciences too.
-Carrying out an experiment involves a series of conscious operations.
-These include arriving at a question, creating alternative possible answers, designing an experiment to tell which of these hypotheses is more likely right, judging which of them the results confirm, and empathizing with others--assessing who’d like to be told.
+Coming up with a question, creating alternative possible answers, designing an experiment to tell which of these hypotheses is more likely right, judging which of them the results confirm, and empathizing with others--assessing who’d like to be told.
 Questioning, creating, designing, use of reason, judging other people’s reactions—these are just as much the foundation of the sciences as of the humanities.
-It's in terms of mental operations like these that we make sense of our own and other people’s conscious experiences and physical behaviors.